apparena/patterns/source/_patterns/01-molecules/03-navigation/09-navs.md

 title: Navs
 ---

-  <p class="lead">Navs available in Bootstrap have shared markup, starting with the base <code>.nav</code> class, as well as shared states.
+  <p>Navigation available in Bootstrap share general markup and styles, from the base <code class="highlighter-rouge">.nav</code> class to the active and disabled states.
 Swap modifier classes to switch between each style.</p>

   <div class="bs-callout bs-callout-info" id="callout-navs-tabs-plugin">
     <h4>Using navs for tab panels requires JavaScript tabs plugin</h4>